Quick Answer: What Does Software Development Outsourcing To India Cost?

 The goal is to make the operating model visible before the team scales.
 That includes role scorecards, sprint cadence, communication expectations, QA flow, code review, security rules, reporting, and escalation.
 For buyers, this makes cost easier to compare because the quote maps to responsibilities, not just headcount.

 If you are choosing between vendors now, use software outsourcing in India with NextPage to discuss the right engagement model.
-If your project is closer to a long-term team extension, compare it with hiring dedicated developers in India so the first version of the team fits your roadmap, budget, and risk tolerance.
+If your project is closer to a long-term team extension, compare it with your software team in India and hiring dedicated developers in India so the first version of the team fits your roadmap, budget, and risk tolerance.